exotica-jewelry/multietch-dev/README.md

 # Development site for https://multietch.com

 Multi-Etch is created with the static site generator [Hugo](http://gohugo.io).
-This repo also uses Node/yarn for some helper scripts, so everything Hugo-related is in the `hugo` directory.
+This repo also uses Node with yarn for some helper scripts, so everything Hugo-related is in the `hugo` directory.

 ## Editing site variables